Eugene Chien: Political and diplomatic career

+Broadcasting career

 In 2007, Chien founded Taiwan Institute for Sustainable Energy (TAISE).
 He has led a variety of activities both at home and abroad in order to raise public awareness on climate change and sustainable energy.
 As part of his efforts, he has started to host a weekend national radio show on Broadcasting Corporation of China (BCC), called When the Earth Comes Down with a Fever, in which he frequently discusses issues relating to climate change.
 In 2010, Chien was presented the "Global Views Environmental Heroes Awards" by Yahoo and Global Views Monthly.
+On 7 October 2024, Chien was appointed an ambassador-at-large by President Lai Ching-te.